saiful9379/BD_Vehicles_Detection/README.md

-# Vehicles Detection Using Yolov7
+# BD_Vehicles_Detection
-In this tutorial, I examine the YOLOv7 & its features, learn how to prepare custom datasets for the model, and build a YOLOv7 demo from scratch using the custom generated Vehicles Dataset.
+In this tutorial, I examine the YOLOv7 & its features, learn how to prepare custom datasets for the model, and build a YOLOv7 demo from scratch using the custom-generated Vehicles Dataset. the 21 classes of the dataset that are motorbike', 'pickup', 'three wheelers (CNG)', 'suv', 'car', 'truck', 'rickshaw', 'bus', 'human hauler', 'bicycle', 'minivan', 'ambulance', 'wheelbarrow', 'van', 'policecar', 'minibus', 'auto rickshaw', 'taxi', 'scooter', 'garbagevan', 'army vehicle etc.

+So Here we train the detection model using the DB_vehicles dataset and try to leverage high performance for detection of the of Bangladesh Vehicles.
+Here we use around 3000 datasets for building this model.

 ## Installation
 Tested with: Python 3.8 Pytorch 1.12.0+cu113